Konczer/ComputationalThinkingWithPython/03_GenerativeAIPrompting/README.md

 In general, what is now called AI (Artificial Intelligence) is an (artificial-) Neural Network based Large Language Model (LLM), which is a type of Machine Learning (ML).

 As a very high-level overview, Large Language Models (LLMs) are huge neural networks (having billions to trillions of parameters) trained on vast amounts of text data.
-They are "trained" to predict the next "word" in a sentence.
-Therefore, they pick up the surface-level patterns of a language in the beginning, and first, they usually output good-sounding jibberish.
+They are "trained" to predict the next "word" in a sentence (based on previous words in a [*context window*](https://www.ibm.com/think/topics/context-window)).
+Therefore, they pick up the surface-level patterns of a language in the beginning, and first, they usually output good-sounding gibberish.
 However, with enough training, parameters and data, their answers become more and more meaningful, and seemingly pick up deeper, meaning-related patterns of the language.
 After a certain threshold, they can access, apply and combine information from the training data.

 However, without extra effort, they are not reliable.
 A common feature of these models is hallucination, i.e. they tend to generate good-sounding parts which would fit well into the context, but are absolutely not true.